cs107e/cs107e.github.io/labs/lab3/lab.md

 $ ./program
 ```

+Wait the initial delay time of 10 seconds (this is so that you have
+time to start `screen`), and then the program should start printing.

-Check that our implementation of `my_puts` matches the system's
+Check that our implementation of `my_puts` matches the system's `puts`
-`puts`.
+in behavior (they should be outputting the same thing).

 Press Ctrl-C to terminate the program.

 ##### Print from the Pi